© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Locomotive Type Steam Boiler, Blaen Rhondda is a scheduled monument protected by Cadw under reference GM509.
 View the official record →

-Locomotive Type Steam Boiler, Blaen Rhondda is a post-medieval industrial structure associated with colliery operations in the Rhondda Valley, Wales.
+Locomotive Type Steam Boiler, Blaen Rhondda is a surviving industrial artefact from the coal mining operations of the Rhondda Valley in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM509.

 Locomotive Type Steam Boiler, Blaen Rhondda dates from the post medieval/modern period, and is classified as a colliery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Locomotive Type Steam Boiler, Blaen Rhondda is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM509.